ANDI-MUHAMMAD-HARPIANTO/Startup/README.md

 # Startup
 For MultyCorn Startup, We Started With Legacy, everyone must being hear before the namely famous on usually in online actuvities.
 ## MAYAKARYA
-Maya karya is same mean Virtual Work  The Startup Company Of The Future.
+Maya karya is same mean Virtual Work, currently we are carrying the name as The Startup Company Of The Future.
 Two words become on word. ["mayakarya"](https://www.f6s.com/mayakarya)
 ### Base Idea
 Even though we are a start-up company that is directly involved in the business of technology and information, the opportunities that exist in local businesses and the global market regarding upstream and downstream cloud services, whether they are SaaS, PaaS and IaaS-based services, we are still taking step by step by collaborating of course with companies. which is big because for a small company that is just starting out like us, it will be difficult to provide such a complex and complicated service.